-During HTRI's research review, a total of fifteen RCT- and quasi-experimental-level counter-trafficking studies were identified (see Annex 1; also bolded and highlighted in green throughout this section).
+and quasi-experimental-level counter-trafficking studies were identified (see Annex 1; also bolded and highlighted in green throughout this section).
 Of these, most studies have focused on safe migration and fair labor practices, law enforcement training, psychotherapy interventions for former child soldiers, content and targeting of counter-trafficking messaging, and effectiveness of large-scale awareness campaigns.
-The referenced studies were funded by a wide variety of donors, including USAID, the U.S.

-Department of Labor, Stanford University, Freedom Fund, Humanity United, 3ie, Terre des Hommes, and IOM.
 The findings from these studies, as well as emerging themes and trends and remaining evidence gaps identified during the rapid research review, yielded a set of learning questions and sub-questions organized around the Department of State's "4P" framework for human trafficking programs: Prevention, Protection, Prosecution, and Partnership.

-The highlighted learning questions and sub-questions are not comprehensive; rather, they are intended to identify gaps and suggest promising avenues for research by academics, human trafficking researchers, policy-makers, and other key stakeholders.
-The learning questions and related evidence will be updated semiannually by HTRI through 2025.
+The highlighted learning questions and sub-questions are not comprehensive; rather, they are intended to identify gaps and suggest promising avenues for research by academics. human trafficking researchers, policy-makers, and other key stakeholders.
+The learning questions and related evidence will be updated annually by HTRI through the end of its award period.